Brother Martin: Servant of Jesus

 Brother Martin: Servant of Jesus (1942) is a race film written and directed by Spencer Williams.

+Plot

+Production

 The film was produced in Tulsa, Oklahoma, on the grounds of St. Monica Catholic Church.
 It featured an all-black cast and was produced exclusively for exhibition in U.S. cinemas serving African American communities.
 It was among a number of religious-themed feature films created by Williams during the 1940s, who also wrote and directed The Blood of Jesus (1941) and Go Down, Death!
 (1944).

 Preservation status

-No archive or private collection is known to have a print of Brother Martin: Servant of Jesus, and it is now believed to be a lost film.
+No archive or private collection is known to have a print of Brother Martin: Servant of Jesus, and it was thought to be a lost film.
+A trailer was located at UCLA by Ray Langstone in 2022.